raviq/Simultra/README.md

 <a  name="desc"></a>
 ## Description

 Simultra is an open source, hybrid road traffic simulator designed to handle large roadmaps in real-time.
 It combines microscopic and mesoscopic simulations into one multiagent hybrid simulator.
-The large-scale maps are modelled mesoscopically in real-time, and the complex interactions benefit from detailed agent-based microscopic simulations.
-Combining an event-based mesoscopic model of the maps with a more detailed physical engine resolves the concurrency issues within the maps representation and the meso-micro transitions.
+The large-scale maps are modelled mesoscopically in real-time, and the complex traffic interactions benefit from detailed agent-based microscopic simulations.
+To resolve the concurrency issues within the maps representation and the meso-micro transitions, Simultra combines an event-based mesoscopic model of the maps with a more detailed physical engine.

 ### Features